The warm water rushes over you. You breathe in the steam and decompress from the day and when BAAAMM!

 This used to happen to me fairly regularly.
 My brain was in overdrive and it was during the quiet solitude of the shower that my mind opened to untapped thoughts.

-But then those rushes of shower-induced creativity have slowed.
+But then those rushes of shower-induced creativity slowed.

 Not because I became less creative, but because I developed practices to channel that quiet, passive thought into times that didn’t involve personal hygiene.

 And again, about a month ago, the fits of great-ideas-only-in-the-show came again.
 I was stumped – I thought I had conquered my blank space time conundrum.